-- Where Is Your Toothbrush? – A travel blog exploring how to feel at home anywhere in the world.
-Home can be anywhere you decide, anywhere you make it.
-Home is where your toothbrush is.
+- Where Is Your Toothbrush? – A travel website exploring how to feel at home anywhere in the world through food and drink.

-- American Robotnik – A blog where I explore the experience of immigration to the United States from Central Europe.
+- American Robotnik – A blog where I explored (2011-2015) the experience of immigration to the United States from Central Europe.